liuliu0510/Restaurants-Recommendation/README.md

 # Fast Matrix Factorization for Restaurant Recommendation

-### This is a course project of CSCE670 Information Storage and Retrieval.
+### This is a research project related to Information Storage and Retrieval.

 #### Developers:
 Fangshuo Liu, Leyi Hu, Mindong Xie, Xiangyu Li